imperionite/cp1ms1/MS1.md

 ## Introduction

-MotorPH is a fictional company aiming to develop a robust end-to-end payroll system to efficiently manage employee details, working hours, salary computations, and associated payroll processes.
-The goal is to create the payroll system incrementally, adding features in distinct phases.
+This document outlines the project plan, requirements, design, and implementation details for Phase 1 of the MotorPH Payroll System.
+The goal of this phase is to develop a foundational system for presenting employee information and calculating salaries, with an optional enhancement for secure authentication.

-Phase 1 of the project focuses on establishing the fundamental functionality of the payroll system, which includes presenting basic employee information, calculating hours worked, and determining salary based on working hours and basic deductions.
 This phase sets the foundation for future enhancements and will be developed using a Java-based framework, specifically Spring Boot.

 ## 🧬 Table of Contents